-Social and emotional learning (SEL) is embedded in Amplify ELA lessons, classroom culture, and professional development.
-The rich texts at the heart of the program provide a foundation for SEL, exposing students to different people, cultures, ways of life, and experiences to help them become more aware of and empathetic to differences they encounter in real life.
-Activities accompanying these texts in the curriculum reflect core SEL principles through a focus on cooperative learning, self-assessment and self-reflection, and competence and confidence building.
+The rich texts at the heart of the program that expose students to different people, cultures, ways of life, and experiences to help them become more aware of and empathetic to differences they encounter in real life.
+Activities accompanying these texts in the curriculum focus on cooperative learning, self-assessment and self-reflection, and competence and confidence building.